kirillstrelkov/browser-ext-gemini-summarize/README.md

-# Browser Extension: Gemini Summarize
+# Browser Extension: Summarize with AI

 This project is a Browser extension that uses the Gemini API to summarize selected text from web pages and renders the result as Markdown.